 The Regional youth information center of Grand Est (Centre Régional Information Jeunesse (CRIJ Gran Est) is a non-profit organization located in the city of Reims.
 Its main tasks are to produce and spread documents and information for young people in order to be them self dependant in their choice.
 At the office of CRIJ youngsters can get in Grand Est formation for their studies, accommodation, leisure time and other.
 At the same time, the centre develops different activities about Europe and international mobility programs.
 It is responsible for a network of 30 Information desks in the area.
 Therefore, CRIJ Grand Est provides 3 axes of specialized information: professional life; daily life; Europe and international mobility: “Europe Direct Information Centre”.

-- Taking care of the media and communication of CRIJ Champagne-Ardenne for the EVS part (website, Facebook page), creating videos to provide useful information to youngsters
+- Taking care of the media and communication of CRIJ Grand Est for the ESC part (website, Facebook page, Instagram page), creating videos to provide useful information to youngsters

-- Together with the EVS coordinator supporting french youngsters willing to do an EVS (language support, peer to peer support for finding host organization, valorization of the volunteers’ projects…)
+- Together with the ESC coordinator supporting french youngsters willing to do an ESC (language support, peer to peer support for finding host organization, valorization of the volunteers’ projects…)

 - Taking part in the information events about Europe and European citizenship (participating in the “European Ambassadors” campaign, various information sessions and workshops)